What Automated Customer Service Means [and How to Make it Real]

 There are some basic tasks that chatbots can perform hands down:

-- Engage visitors proactively: a chatbot studies visitors’ behavior, finds out what pages were seen, or the overall time spent on a website.
+• Engage visitors with proactive customer service: a chatbot studies visitors’ behavior and finds out what pages were seen, or the overall time spent on a website.
 It uses pre-written scenarios to ask questions, initiates a dialogue, and awakens inactive prospects.
-You can use it to engage leads by asking relevant questions and then encourage them to purchase.
+You can use it to engage leads by asking relevant questions and then encouraging them to purchase.

-How to actually implement automated customer service with a chatbot?
+How to implement an automated customer service strategy with a chatbot?
 I have one perfect solution at the ready.
 Read on!

 1.2.
 Develop a well-oiled knowledge base